ldn-softdev/jtc/User Guide.md

 - `-i <file>` - JSON being inserted is read from the file
 - `-i <JSON>` - the argument itself a JSON string
-- `-i <walk-path>` - the argument is a walk-path in the input JSON all 3 flavours of of insert arguments could be mixed and used together (with some limitation, covered in [use of mixed arguments](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#use-of-mixed-arguments-for--i--u--c) section)
+- `-i <walk-path>` - the argument is a walk-path in the input JSON all 3 flavors of of insert arguments could be mixed and used together (with some limitation, covered in [use of mixed arguments](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#use-of-mixed-arguments-for--i--u--c) section)
 )
 If option arguments types are **not** mixed, then for the first two cases (`<file>` and `<JSON>`) source of the operation are external